 We're cooking up a big pot of comfort food in the Chili Pepper Madness kitchen, my friends.
 Pull up a chair!
 I have a bowl for you right here.

 The dish is called Hungarian Goulash, and I know you're going to love it.
+Everyone does.

 What is Hungarian Goulash?

-Hungarian goulash, known as "gulyás" in Hungary, is an old world dish considered forebear of all stews.
+Authentic Hungarian goulash, known as "gulyás" in Hungary, is an old world dish considered the forebear of all stews.
 It is known to have been prepared by 9th century shepherds over their fires for a hearty meal.

 You'll find many versions of this dish, with variations in meats, vegetables, spices, and cooking techniques, each depending on the region and the cook.
 With a dish this old, you can imagine it has evolved in different ways.

+This is how I like to make mine.
 It's my favorite way to make it, though you can eventually make your own as you please.

 Hungarian Goulash Ingredients